FatumaA/technical-blogs/cm8dctled000009le1cd87g1y.md

 This sets up Supabase to handle [cookies in a server-rendered application](https://supabase.com/docs/guides/auth/server-side/creating-a-client?queryGroups=framework&framework=astro&queryGroups=environment&environment=astro-browser) and exports a function that takes in the request and cookies object.
 The function is set up like this because Astro has three ways to access request and cookie information:

-* Through Astro’s global object, which is only available in Astro pages.
+* Through Astro’s global object, which is only available on Astro pages.

 * Through `AstroAPIContext` object, which is only available in Astro actions.